Your ultimate guide to fly fishing Tasmania - packed with angler notes and key fishing opportunities from local Trout Tales fishing guide Matt Stone.

 Looking for more information on trout fishing Tasmania?

 Check out our dedicated page on Fly Fishing in Tasmania for a collection of our best fishing locations across the state - as well as more information about the fishing season and what Trout Tales has to offer.
-You can also visit our trout fishing blog for more updates, tips and tricks and information from local fishing guide in Tasmania, Matt Stone.

 If you're itching to experience the best of fly fishing in Tasmania, Trout Tales are here to help.

-We offer personalised fly fishing tours across Tasmania, including everything from transport and accommodation, to cuisine and premium fishing gear; while catering for single day trips all the way through to our epic multi-day fishing adventures.
+We offer personalised fly fishing tours across Tasmania, including everything from transport and accommodation, to cuisine and premium fishing gear; while catering for single day trips all the way through to our epic multi-day fly fishing Tasmania adventures.

 If you want to learn more, check out our trout fishing in Tasmania packages or if you're ready to cast a line yourself, book your own fly fishing adventure in Tasmania with Trout Tales.